arclabs561/runctl/docs/archive/PROGRESS_REPORT.md

 ## Summary

-Continued comprehensive improvements to trainctl codebase, addressing clippy warnings, dead code, and preparing for production readiness.
+Continued comprehensive improvements to runctl codebase, addressing clippy warnings, dead code, and preparing for production readiness.

 ## Completed This Session